Walter Karig: Career

 Among Karig's many novels is Zotz!
 (1947), a satirical story dealing with an archaeologist and linguist, Dr. John Jones.
 After deciphering an inscription on an ancient disk, Jones is imbued with deadly powers: Jones can merely point at an animal or human and they faint.
 If he utters the word "Zotz" while pointing his finger, the person or animal will die.
 Because the novel is set during World War II, there is a patriotic flavor to it.
 Also, much of the plot revolves around Jones' efforts to obtain an appointment to see President Franklin Roosevelt, with the hope that he can convince the President that the Allies can use his supernatural abilities to help the war effort.
 Karig wrote himself into the novel as a beleaguered naval officer working at a US Navy public information office, where dozens of people paraded by his desk daily trying to obtain appointments to meet with the "highest authority" in the United States government.
 Although Karig's novel is set in the then present, he manages to point out that humans have not changed much in millennia.
 Technology may have improved, but humans still have a strong desire to destroy and to kill.
 Thus Karig manages to blend a satire on wartime Washington D.C. bureaucracy with ethical questions related to the advent of the nuclear war.

 The novel's name was inspired by Karig's meeting with a member of the Zotz family:

 After Karig's death, director William Castle released a film version of Zotz! in 1962.
 The cast includes actors Tom Poston, Jim Backus, Margaret Dumont, Cecil Kellaway, and Louis Nye.
 The film deviates from Karig's authorial intents and becomes a vehicle for clever special effects.

+During his life, Karig was a member of the New York Yacht Club.
+In Washington, DC, Karig was a member of the Cosmos Club, Gridiron, Carabao, National Press, and Circus Saints and Sinners.

 Walter Karig died in Bethesda, Maryland, on September 30, 1956.